beansbeansbeans/starter_kit/README.md

 basically, every time the computer or the human lodges an argument, it needs to either fit in the store, or not. (if it doesn't fit in the store, then the computer can't respond to it)

-- Have the user's attacks / defenses conform to this store
-- How do we think about defenses?
-There's no clear way to model them within the store
+I feel like... to approach this rigorously, I need to graft Walton's formalisms onto some sort of dialogue protocol - some sort of formalism that will help me assemble this argument tree.

+I feel like right now I have it kind of backwards...
+I'm using Walton's formalisms to construct the argument framework.
+Really, Walton's formalisms / schemes are a way to decorate the components of an argument framework, which might be better built using something like ASPIC.

-- build infrastructure for storing actual argument data
+- Build infrastructure for storing actual argument data

+I think this is just going to be in the form of a JSON object, that I traverse and convert into a tree structure, much like I do in processArgument.js

+Critical questions vs other arguments:

 I don't think it's possible to collapse the notions of critical questions and other arguments.